Learn to Row

 Q: How much does the course cost?

 A: The fee for the course is £85.
 This includes an Explore Rowing Handbook, temporary club membership, coaching and training from qualified British Rowing coaches.

 Q: Do I need to be able to attend every session?

 A: No, although the more you can attend the better to ensure you are progressing at the same pace as everyone else on the course.

 Q: When do I pay the course fee?

-A: To guarantee your place on the course you will need to pay the fee when you sign up, either by sending a cheque payable to "Devil's Elbow Rowing Club" or via BACS using the Bank details on the application form.
+A: To guarantee your place on the course you will need to pay the fee when you sign up, by BACS using the bank details on the application form, via PayPal or by sending a cheque payable to “Devil’s Elbow Rowing Club”.

 Q: Do I need to sign anything?